Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 You should also re-familiarize yourself with a few core metrics from the past that will reveal insights about customer behavior, winning strategies, and products:

-- Customer Acquisition Cost: Divide the total marketing and sales cost by the total number of conversions you got in a given time period.
+- Customer Acquisition Cost: Divide the total marketing and sales cost by the total number of conversions you received over a given time period.
 Is this year’s budget using the same CAC?
 If not, revisit your holiday financial strategy.

-Because every team has its own goals, plans, and KPIs, it’s easy to work in disconnected silos.
-Before you know it, your customers will start feeling that poor synergy in your marketing collateral.
+But, before you know it, your customers will start feeling that poor synergy in your marketing campaigns.

 It’s best to keep all of your marketers in the loop when it comes to: